kotosusl/olimpiads-site/README.md

 # README

-A new version has been uploaded
+A new version has been uploaded again.